 1) Toilet Paper

-The beauty in Malaysia and some other countries like Thailand, Japan is… there’s bidet or bidet spray hose in most toilets.
-Personally, I prefer using a bidet spray hose as there’s more flexibility for washing desired areas, be it the front or back, the toilet bowl, or floor.
+The beauty in Malaysia and some other countries like Thailand, Japan is… there’s a bidet or bidet spray hose in most toilets.
+Personally, I prefer using a bidet spray hose as there’s more flexibility for washing desired areas, be it the front or back, the toilet bowl, or the floor.
 Install a bidet spray at home if you don’t have one.
 Just spray to wash and dry with a towel.
 Refreshing!
 Although I must admit it can be daunting to use bidet spray in some public toilets.
 I do switch to toilet paper when the bidet is ‘untouchable’ or when there’s no bidet option.

 2) Tissue Paper

 I used to buy tissue paper in all sorts of shapes and sizes: mini pack, travel size, big box, small box.
-Mostly to blow my nose, wipe my mouth after each meal, catch my eyebrows after plucking, collect my nails after cutting, wipe the lipstick off my lips, etc etc etc. Now, I do my cleaning, trimming, washing directly at the basin or during a shower.
-I use any piece of paper around me to collect my nails after cutting and compost them.
+Mostly to blow my nose, wipe my mouth after each meal, catch my eyebrows after plucking, collect my nails after cutting, wipe the lipstick off my lips, etc etc etc. Now, I do my cleaning, trimming, and washing directly at the basin or during a shower.
+I use any piece of paper around me to collect my nails after cutting and composting them.